UlrichIvan/django_todos_list/readme.md

    python -m venv .venv
 ```

-<br> make sure that your python environment has not the name `.env`, because it is the name of the default environment that you will use in the future of this aplication.
+<br> make sure that your python environment has not the name `.env`, because it is the name of the default environment that you will use in the future of this application.

 - Clone the application in your project folder with link : [https://github.com/UlrichIvan/django_todos_list.git](https://github.com/UlrichIvan/django_todos_list.git)